bluesway/onepluslauncher/README.md

 ## External Widget Provider - manage your App Widget on _Shelf_

-OnePlus Launcher built a _ContentProvider_ for authorized external applicaitions to add/remove their _App Widgets_ onto/from Shelf.
-We called it `External Widget Provider`
+The `External Widget Provider` is a _ContentProvider_ built by OnePlus Launcher team for authorized external applications to manage their _App widgets_ in Shelf, the application owner requires to apply for an _API key_ with corresponding _ComponentName_ of the App widget.

 #### **content provider URI**